Skip to main content

 My Dad burned this little poem into a chunk of leather and gave it to me many years ago.
 It’s one of my most cherished possessions.

-This dreamcatcher, or perhaps it is a mandala, was made by an artist in Kimberley, B.C. and given to me by my friend Eileen Fiell, along with the moose antler on the front deck.
+This dreamcatcher was made by an artist in Kimberley, B.C. and given to me by my friend Eileen Fiell, along with the moose antlers on the front deck.

-Eileen thought the antler went with my cabin.
-I think it adds a certain panache!
+Eileen thought the antlers went with my cabin.
+I think they add a certain panache!

 Two of our kids found this longhorn skull on a riverbank in Mexico.
 When we told them they couldn’t keep it, they cried so hard that we ended up smuggling it home.